Combinatorial properties of Newton maps: Newton graphs from Newton maps

 \begin{definition}[Graph map] Let $\Gamma_1,\Gamma_2$ be connected finite graphs.
-A map $f:\Gamma_1 \to \Gamma_2$ is called a \emph{graph map} if it is continuous and injective on each edge of the graph $\Gamma_1$, and the forward and backward images of vertices are vertices. \end{definition}
+A continuous map $f:\Gamma_1 \to \Gamma_2$ is called a \emph{graph map} if it is injective on each edge of $\Gamma_1$, the set of vertices is forward and backward invariant, and $f$ is compatible with the graph embeddings in the sense that for each vertex $v$ in $\Gamma_1$, the map $f$ preserves the cyclic order of edges terminating at $v$. \end{definition}

-\begin{remark}[Notation and terminology] We will define the extended Newton graph $\Delta_N^*$ equipped with a ``graph map" $\Delta_N^*\to\Delta_N^*$ given by the restriction of the Newton map $N_p$ (Definition \ref{defn_extendedNewtonGraph}).
-Strictly speaking, this restriction is not a graph map since Newton ray edges contain preimages of vertices in the Newton graph that are not counted as vertices in $\Delta_N^*$ (these vertices were purposely ignored since we seek to produce a finite graph).
-However, after adding this finite collection of vertices to $\Delta_N^*$, we obtain a new graph $(\Delta_N^*)^+$ where clearly $N_p:(\Delta_N^*)^+\to\Delta_N^*$ is an honest graph map.
-This procedure can always be done, and so we prefer to abuse notation slightly by calling the restriction of $N_p$ a graph map. \end{remark}
+The \emph{degree} $\deg_v(f)$ of $f$ at a vertex $v$ in $\Gamma_1$ is defined to be the number of edges at $v$ that are mapped by $f$ to the same image edge at $f(v)$ (since $f$ preserves the local cyclic ordering, this definition is independent of the choice of image edge).